-Prepared by National Geographic Society. | much of America with fish, as well Washington, D. C.-WNU Service.
-RECGRAPHICALLY
+Prepared by National Geographic Society, | Washington, D. C.-WNU Service,

-T Boston is the trade and population center of rich, industrial New England.
-A few minutes' ride from Faneuil Hall are more than 5,700 factories and over 25,000 stores of one kind or another.
-Boston does not flaunt these distinctions: yet seek and you find she has America's largest drydock; the world's greatest fish-freezing and storage plant.
+ECGRAPHICALLY, rich, industrial New England.
+A few minutes' ride from his district.
+And in doing all this he | Faneuil Hall are more than 5,700 factories and over 25,000 stores of one kind or another.

+Boston does not flaunt these distinctions; yet seek and you find she has America's largest drydock; the world's greatest fish-freezing and storage plant.
 Here is a center of America's paper, wool, textbook, and cotton-manufacturing industries, and the second port in America in volume of ocean-borne passenger traffic.

-Her deep-channeled harbor, whose modern piers connect with rails and highways, is one of the most accessible on the Atlantic seaboard; it has 40 miles of berthing space and deep water to accommodate the largest vessels.
+Her deep-channeled harbor, whose modern piers connect with rails and highways, is one of the most accessible on the Atlantic seaboard; it has 40 miles of berthing space and deep water to accommodate the

 When "Boston ships" traded hardware for California hides before the days of '49, the shoe and leather industry of New England began.
-Today, a large share of all hides used in American leather and shoe factories is bought and sold inside one square mile of old Boston, where even in the middle of the street you catch the acrid whiff of newly tanned leather.
+Today, a large share of all hides used in American leather and shoe factories is bought and sold inside one which so many political leaders and square mile of old Boston, where even in the middle of the street you catch the acrid whiff of newly tanned leather.

 In Bombay is an old American icehouse.
-It dates from the period, beginning 1805, when Boston skippers took cargoes for sale in Jamaica, Cuba, Brazil and India, Now high-grade electrical machines, which include refrigerators, rank among Boston exports.
+It dates from the period, beginning 1805, when Boston skippers took cargoes for sale in Jamaica, Cuba, Brazil and India.
+Now high-grade electrical machines, which include refrigerators, rank among Boston exports.

 Boston's pioneer place in the import and processing of tropical things is still hers.
-She and her neighbors make now more than a third of all America's rubber shoes; the trade name of one cocoa made here has been a household word for generations.
+She and her neighbors make now more than a third of all America's rubber shoes: the trade name of one cocoa made out just what the new policy laid here has been a household word for generations.
 Jute, burlap, goatskins, fleeces, bales of cotton, sisal, fruit, sugar, coffee, all pass this way.

-Ask how long skilled workers have served in the same plants; hear how many generations of a given family have worked at the same trades, and you begin to account for the vitality of Boston industry.
-Here is pride in good work, inherited knowledge, genius for craftsmanship.
+Ask how long skilled workers have how many generations of a given family have worked at the same trades, and you begin to account for the vitality of Boston industry. ical aggression unprofitable.
+The Here is pride in good work, inherited knowledge, genius for craftsmanship.

 Made Banana a Staple Food.